gcarreno/TestLazarusLogging/README.md

 ## LazLogger

+pros:
+- Part of the FCL
+- Command line params
+- User defined log groups

+cons:
+- Does not have multiple log providers

 For more information on this option: [LazLogger README](LazLogger/README.md)

 ## TEventLog

+pros:
+- Part of the LCL
+- Windows: Uses the system log

+cons:
+- Does not have multiple log providers

+todo:
+- Linux: Need to see if there is some difference geared towards a Linux system log

 For more information on this option: [TEventLog README](TEventLog/README.md)